 If you want to file an auto accident claim or a personal injury lawsuit, you have a window of time from the date of the even to do so.
 The law recognizes that it is unreasonable to hold someone liable forever.
 In the state of Massachusetts, you have three years to file for compensation for the injuries and damages you sustained.

 For this reason, you should contact an auto accident lawyer as soon as possible after the unfortunate event and present your case to them.

 Does It Make Financial Sense to File a Lawsuit?

 What you need to know about the compensation claim process is that a court award does not guarantee the fact that you will recover your damages.
 First of all, the court will not assist you to actually enforce the award decision.
 You have to hire debt recovery specialists and this will compound your costs.
 Secondly, if the defendant is insolvent or does not own valuable assets, you may not recover your costs and expenses.

 The best case scenario is when the at-fault party has insurance coverage and your lawyer can negotiate an out of court settlement with the insurance company.

 Should I Accept the Settlement Offered by the Insurance Agency?

 In most cases, the fault party’s insurance agency will contact you first, very soon after the accident.
 They will try to get you to sign a settlement claim and offer you a lump sum.
 If you sign that document, you waive your rights to sue or conduct further settlement negotiations.
 As for the amount they offer, it is in most cases insufficient to represent a fair compensation for expenses, pain and emotional suffering.

-At Kelly & Associates Injury Lawyers, we are available 24/7 and offer you a free consultation, so call us: 1-800-LAW-GUYS!
+At Michael Kelly Injury Lawyers, we are available 24/7 and offer you a free consultation, so call us: 1-800-LAW-GUYS!